tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - The "server_name" and "trusted_ca_keys" extensions {{RFC6066}} are used to
   guide certificate selection.
-As servers MAY require the presence of the "server_name" extension, clients SHOULD send this extension.
+As servers MAY require the presence of the "server_name" extension, clients SHOULD send this extension, when applicable.

 All certificates provided by the server MUST be signed by a signature algorithm that appears in the "signature_algorithms"